zetaPRIME/sb.StardustSuite/StardustLib/sys/metagui/readme.md

 "glyph" : "icon.png", // Glyph to display on slot background.
 Defaults to none.
 "colorGlyph" : true, // Specifies if the glyph is in color.
 Can also be specified as the glyph path.
 "color" : "accent", // Entirely theme-dependent; the slot's accent color, if the theme supports it.
+"directCache" : true, // If set, cache is set directly to the item table input instead of being copied.
 "item" : { "name" : "perfectlygenericitem", "count" : 1, "parameters" : { } } // Sets a starting item.
 ```
 ##### Methods